Edward Sabine: Magnetic crusade

 During the decades that the Royal Navy and Royal Society devoted much energy to magnetic variation and its problems, magnetism came to be seen as an eminently "British" science.
 There was intense interest in figuring out what many called "the great remaining physical mystery since Newton's work on gravitation".
-By the beginning of the nineteenth century, it was widely recognized that the Earth's magnetic field was continually changing over time in a complicated way that interfered with compass readings.
+By the beginning of the nineteenth century, it was widely recognised that the Earth's magnetic field was continually changing over time in a complicated way that interfered with compass readings.
 It was a mystery which some scientists believed might be associated with weather patterns.

 To solve this mystery once and for all, a number of physicists recommended that a magnetic survey of the entire globe be carried out.
 Sabine was one of the instigators of this "Magnetic Crusade", urging the government to establish magnetic observatories throughout the empire.
-He also recruited many associates to the cause—most notably James Clark Ross, a nephew of Sir John's, the German explorer Alexander von Humboldt, the Astronomer Royal George Airy at Greenwich Observatory and Francis Ronalds, Honorary Director of the Kew Observatory.
+He also recruited many associates to the cause, most notably James Clark Ross, a nephew of Sir John's, the German explorer Alexander von Humboldt, the Astronomer Royal George Airy at Greenwich Observatory, and Francis Ronalds, Honorary Director of the Kew Observatory.

 A committee, of which Sabine was a prominent member, was established to work out the details.
 Suitable locations for the observatories were selected in both hemispheres and representations were made to dispatch an expedition to the Southern Ocean to carry out a magnetic survey of the Antarctic.
 In the spring of 1839, the government approved the scheme.
 Observatories were to be established at Toronto, St. Helena, Cape Town, Tasmania and at stations to be determined by the East India Company, while other nations were invited to co-operate.
 Sabine was appointed to superintend the entire operation.

 Most of these observatories were of limited size and were dismantled as soon as the initial survey was complete, but the one founded by Sabine at Toronto in 1840 is still in existence.
 Originally housed in a modest building at the newly established University of Toronto, it was called the Toronto Magnetic and Meteorological Observatory.
 It was the first scientific institution in the country.